sidb/blink1-cheerlights/README.md

 blink1-cheerlights
 ==================

-A Windows Scripting Host (WSH) VBScript to set ThingM's blink(1) to the current CheerLights color.
+A Windows Scripting Host (WSH) VBScript to set ThingM's blink(1) to the current CheerLights color using Blink1Control.

 The blink(1) should be working with a running instance of Blink1Control.
 This script polls the CheerLights API and sets the blink(1) colour via the local Web API.